Covariant phase space for gravity with boundaries: metric vs tetrad formulations: General Relativity in terms of metrics

 As the result is independent of the Cauchy slice, we introduce coordinates $\{t,x_1,x_2,x_3\}$ and take, as we mentioned before, a Cauchy slice given by $\Sigma=\{t=t_0\}$, then

 Notice that everything is constant along the $t$-direction (which is the $\xi$ direction because $\vec{n}=\partial_t$).
 Thus we have

 where here $A,B=1,2,3$ label the coordinates.
-Finally, notice that the integral of $h\accentset{\circ}{\xoverline{K}}\vol_{\overline{\sigma}}$ goes to zero in the limit and $\iota_\xi \xoverline{K}=0$ because the normal is constant along the foliation.
+Finally, notice that the integral of $h\accentset{\circ}{\xoverline{K}}\vol_{\overline{\sigma}}$ goes to zero in the limit $r_0\to\infty$ and $\iota_\xi \xoverline{K}=0$ because the normal is constant along the foliation.
 Putting everything together, we obtain

-A last comment is in order now.
+A final comment is now in order.
 As we can see we have a divergent constant term in the limit $r_0\to\infty$.
 To remove it, we introduce the following $r_0$-dependent boundary Lagrangian

 By doing this, the constant term does not appear, the limit is well defined, and we recover the well-known expression for the ADM-energy.